luca-parisi/quantum_relu/README.md

 ### Usage
+Run ` pip install -e .` to install the `src` package in editable mode.

 You can use the `QuantumReLU` activation functions as a keras layer and set the `modified` attribute to either `False` or `True` if using the QReLU or the m-QReLU respectively: